top of page

 How to Freeze Asparagus

 Asparagus is such a lovely addition to a meal.
 I especially love it drizzled with lemon butter and served with Salmon — mmm.
-I love to can asparagus, but sometimes the speed and ease of freezing it takes precedence.
-Here, we are teaching you how to freeze asparagus.
+I love to can pickled asparagus, but sometimes the speed and ease of freezing it takes precedence.

 Freezing asparagus is such an easy process.
-All you have to do is cut off the woody ends and then blanch the trimmed asparagus spears.
+All you have to do is cut off the woody ends with a sharp knife and then blanch the trimmed asparagus spears.
 Do this by either boiling or steaming the asparagus spears for 2 minutes.
-We used a pasta pot with a strainer for this step.
+I used a low country boil pot with a basket for this step.

 Freezing Asparagus Spears Separately

 I really prefer to freeze the asparagus in a manner that ensures my ability to use individual spears later.
-Do this by placing the spears on a cookie sheet and freezing them before placing them in the storage bags.
+Do this by placing the spears on a baking sheet with a silicone mat and freezing them before placing them in the storage bags.

 After the asparagus spears are frozen, I place them in a freezer bag and remove as much air as possible.
 I then label the storage bag with the date and contents.
 Labeling contents may seem funny, but after it has been in the freezer for a while you may forget what it is.
 Then I lay the bag as flat as possible in the freezer.
 If I have prepared multiple bags I stack them together.
 I do this because I prefer to store like produce together in the same area of my freezer.